This page gives an introduction to using our Chat API, which supports conversations that include images, short videos, and audio.

 The parameters of the Chat API are fully documented in the API reference, but some particularly useful parameters are listed below:

-The Chat API supports streaming with the create_stream method in the Python SDK,
+finish_reason in the response is "length".The Chat API supports streaming by setting stream=True in the Python SDK,

 or by setting stream to true in the HTTP API.

-The Python SDK also exports an async client so that you can make non-blocking calls to our API.
+The OpenAI Python SDK exports an async client so that you can make non-blocking calls to our API.
 This can be useful to make batch requests.
 The following code illustrates how to batch calls to the API, by creating a list of async tasks, and gathering them with asyncio.gather.
 The Semaphore limits the number of concurrent requests to the API.